Krabi province: History

-Nakhon Si Thammarat.
+The province has a long prehistory.
+The rockshelter of Lang Rongrien has yielded deposits dated between 37,000 and 27,000 years before the present.
+Twenty-eight rock-art sites have been recorded in Krabi and neighbouring Phang Nga, among more than 155 known in Thailand.
+Shell specimens place the paintings of Phang Nga Bay between about 5,000 and 3,000 years ago.
+A bronze seal from Khuan Luk Pat is engraved with a two-masted ship and dated to the 2nd century CE.

 Historically, Krabi remained under the administrative jurisdiction of Nakhon Si Thammarat, a practice that continued even after 1872, when King Chulalongkorn elevated Krabi to town status.
 In 1875, Krabi underwent a significant administrative change, transitioning to a direct subordinate of Bangkok, marking its evolution into a province.
 The administrative seat of the province was initially located at Ban Talad Kao.
 However, in 1900, the governor relocated it to its current position at the mouth of the Krabi River, establishing the modern provincial structure.

 Symbols

-The seal of the province shows two ancient crossed swords (krabi is a word for an ancient Siamese sword) in front of the Indian Ocean and Khao Phanom Bencha mountain which, at 1397 m above sea level, is the highest mountain of the province.
+The seal of the province shows two ancient crossed swords in front of the Indian Ocean and Khao Phanom Bencha mountain.
+Krabi is a word for an ancient Siamese sword, and the mountain, at 1397 m above sea level, is the highest in the province.

 The provincial slogan is, "Krabi, the liveable city, friendly people."

 The provincial tree is the blue sky (Thai: thung-fa ทุ้งฟ้า) or Alstonia macrophylla.
 The provincial aquatic life the edible sea snail (Thai: hoi-chak-teen หอยชักตีน) or Laevistrombus canarium because it is the local delicacy.